 Many retired seniors struggle with feelings of anxiety, depression, and isolation—and WalkThru’s creators believe introducing them to an opportunity to revisit a favorite childhood spot or the city where they first fell in love might help solve their problems.
 To spread the word about WalkThru, its teen founders visited retirement homes in their community to show residents how to use the VR system.
 Because VR is something most of their customers aren’t already familiar with, and the complications brought on with COVID-19, the student entrepreneurs wondered how they could communicate its value without physically presenting their product to consumers.

 The young entrepreneurs put their heads together and created an accessible solution.
 They developed a location-based login system that recognizes a resident’s location, retirement community, and IP address as soon as they open the WalkThru app, granting them immediate access to more than 110 different locations to spend (virtual) time.
+"It's really cool to really make a difference with our business...", said Blake R., WalkThru co-founder.

 Student Entrepreneurs Pivot from Fanny Packs to Care Packages for Military Personnel